 Quality and Reliability Assurance

-The distribution of counterfeit medicines in legitimate supply chains not only leads to the loss of opportunities for patients to receive medical treatment but could also have adverse health consequences.
+The infiltration of counterfeit medicines into the legitimate supply chain not only leads to the loss of opportunities for patients to receive effective medical treatment but could also have severe adverse health consequences.
 This has become a serious problem worldwide.

 Doping is an issue closely related to abuse and misuse of medicines in sports.
 It is a serious priority for the pharmaceutical industry given that it is not only associated with a risk of inducing serious side effects, but it can also become a breeding ground for the unauthorized distribution and counterfeiting of medicines.
 Astellas is working to identify the compounds under development that have the potential to be used in doping and to prevent the misuse of those compounds.